AmjadRasheed7/Alien-Path/Starter-Kit-master/PART1.md

 ### To Do

-List all the features not yet done.
-Remove this section if there is no incomplete requirements.

 1. Fix the zombie life, attack, range arrays and printing them out correctly.
 2. Modify the alien movement, making him move in one direction until it reaches a certain border or object.